Christmas Icebox Fruit Cake Recipe Vanilla Wafers

 How Do You Know When Fruit Cake Is Cooked?

 Any rich fruit cake will not brown but look well cooked.
 The top side should also look well-cooked to prevent the cake from falling.
-Also, when a knife is inserted into the middle of the cake, it should emerge clean.

 Can I Use Fresh Fruit For A Christmas Cake?